Nicole-LijuanChen/NYC-Airbnb-Rental-Prices-Prediction/README.md

 <!-- SECTION 5 -->
 ## Future Steps
-Next, I want to deep-dive the data.
+Next, I would like to search some related dataset.